Amherst Regional Public Schools: Superintendent

-Mike Morris is the current Superintendent of schools.
+Dr. E. Xiomara Herman is the current Superintendent of schools.

-The former superintendent, Alberto Rodriguez, left that position on March 8, 2010, after negative evaluations by senior managers and controversy about some changes he had proposed.
+The former superintendent, Mike Morris, left Amherst Regional Public Schools on August 25, 2023.
+ARPS Business Manager, Doug Slaughter, served in an interim role prior to Herman's hiring.
+Alberto Rodriguez, left that position on March 8, 2010, after negative evaluations by senior managers and controversy about some changes he had proposed.
 Maria Geryk, Assistant Superintendent of Student Services, was appointed Interim Superintendent, and then confirmed as superintendent.

 Schools

 The district operates the following schools: